anthonyshort/idiomatic-sass/README.md

 * Include a semi-colon at the end of the last declaration in a declaration block.
 * Place the closing brace of a ruleset in the same column as the first character of the ruleset.
 * Separate each ruleset by a blank line.
+* There should be a single line in between variables, at-rules and properties to help make the distinction clear.
+* Avoid nested more than 2 deep.
+This is a sign of bad CSS as selectors become too specific.

 ```scss
 .selector-1,